The Grand Staircase replicas

 Is it worth $100 extra

-The genuine 24 karat gold leaf we use costs us $25 to do one balustrade.
-Then it takes 3 hours to do it.
+The genuine 24 karat gold leaf we use costs $30 to do one balustrade.
+Plus it takes 3 hours labor to do it.
 We have to paint the ornaments carefully in gold paint first.
 Then a coat of the gold leaf sizing (glue).
 This must be done very carefully because the leaf will stick anywhere the glue is applied.
 After drying, the gold leaf is applied.
 This is a delicate process that requires skill and patience.
 Finally the gold is burnished with a brush to smooth it down to the glue surface and remove the excess particles.
 It is time-consuming to do it neatly.
 This pic is at the '3rd step' of applying the leaf.
 The little rosettes at the top of the picture do not have their real gold yet...just gold paint.
 The photos allow a comparison of the more subtle gold-painted finish to the high luster of 24 karat gold leaf.
 The choice is yours!

 Compare this regular paint to gold leaf in the photos...both are nice.
 You choose!